Lokesh598/spring-annotations/readme.md

   - @ComponentScan

   Spring boot introduced @SpringBootApplication annotation.
 This single annotation is equivalent to using @Configuration, @EnableAutoConfiguration, and @ComponentScan.

+  As a result, when we run this Spring Boot application, it will automatically scan the components in the current package and its sub-packages.
+  Thus it will register them in Spring's Application Context, and allow us to inject beans using @Autowired.

 ### Stereotype annotation
   1. @Component